Motorcycle Laws You Must Follow in New York

 February 25, 2016 | Personal Injury

-Riding a motorcycle or scooter in New York City is convenient, time-efficient, easy to park, and economical, while cruising the scenic, forested roads of upstate New York is just pure bliss.
+Riding a motorcycle or scooter in New York City is convenient, time-efficient, easy to park, and economical.
+Cruising the scenic, forested roads of upstate New York is just pure bliss.
 Whether you ride for fun, convenience sake, or both, we understand your passion.
-But, you know, it can be dangerous riding a motorcycle among drivers who are in a rush, distracted, and often downright aggressive.
+It can be dangerous riding a motorcycle among drivers who are in a rush, distracted, and often downright aggressive.
 According to the Insurance Institute for Highway Safety, over 4,000 motorcyclists lose their lives each year in traffic collisions.
 Some of these are the fault of other parties, while some incidences have only the motorcyclist themselves to blame.
 Stay as safe as possible by following New York’s laws for motorcyclists described below, as found in New York’s Department of Health.
 But, if you have been injured in a motorcycle crash through no fault of your own, contact an experienced New York motorcycle accident attorney today to discuss your legal options at hand.

 Required Protective Gear for All Motorcyclists in New York

 All motorcyclists and passengers must wear a U.S. Department of Transportation approved helmet.
 It is imperative that the helmet you and your passengers use meets all federal motor vehicle safety standards.
 Additionally, eye protection is a must for all riders.
-The eyewear is required to conform to the safety standards set by the American National Standard Institute.
+The eyewear is required to conform to the American National Standard Institute safety standards.

 Additional Equipment Required on All Motorcycles